mrgnlvy/Sound-Localization-I2S/README.md

 # Sound Localization using I2S and DMA

-This project implements a real-time sound localization system using an array of **3 MEMS microphones** and an **STM32F446RE**.
+This project implements a real-time sound localization system using an array of 3 MEMS microphones and an STM32F446RE.
 It uses Time Difference of Arrival and Cross-Correlation to calculate the angle of incoming sound.

 ## How it Works